 This dataset is limited to the Gateshead area, NE England.
+Information is available from:

-Currently information is available from the Bede site, located on land adjacent to Bede Primary School, Old Fold Rd, Gateshead, NE10 0DJ, as shown in Figure 1.
+- the Bede site, located on land adjacent to Bede Primary School, Old Fold Rd, Gateshead, NE10 0DJ, and - Gateshead Stadium, Neilson Rd, Gateshead NE10 0EF, as shown in Figure 1.